B&O Beoplay H5 Wireless In Ear Headphones Review

 Opening the box reveals a real ‘thing of beauty’, the construction of the Beoplay H5 is really a ‘best of’ collection of premium materials & design.
 Make no mistake, a big chunk of that sticker price is all to do with look & feel – but if you care for that – you will be getting a great experience here from B&O.

-The earpieces themselves are slightly textured & soft touch, the connecting cord is nicely fabric braided, and the obligatory control pod that hangs from the left ear piece is super smooth & svelte.
+The earpieces themselves are slightly textured & soft touch, the connecting cord is noticeably thicker than standard & nicely fabric braided, and the obligatory control pod that hangs from the left ear piece is super smooth & svelte.
 When paying a higher than average price for headphones we really need to feel like we are getting something special for the money – and this is certainly the case here with the Beoplay H5.

 I’m gushing a bit – quick summary – they look & feel superb!
 I guess the nearest competitor with anything like this kind of look & design approach would be the Sennheiser Momentum In Ear Wireless which we recently saw.
-I think from a look & feel / quality of overall construction standpoint the Beoplay H5 are in the lead.
+I think from a look & feel / quality of overall construction standpoint the Beoplay H5 are right up there with the best.

 Everything in the spec is awesome for a high end pair of wireless in ears – but that battery life is going to be an issue for some.
 The Beoplay H5 come complete with a really nice magnetic charging cube, and go from empty to 100% in about 2 hours – but a 5 hour life means you are probably going to have to carry that charge cube in your bag if doing any serious traveling, or for commuting use, make sure you are happy to have the Beoplay H5 join your phone in the nightly charging ritual.